 The Sunnyvale Cleanwater Program is underway and moving forward with several critical projects to upgrade the Sunnyvale Water Pollution Control Plant (Plant).
 This page is a resource for learning more information about the projects and accessing related documents.

 Status: In DesignTop

 Through this project, access to the San Francisco Bay Trail will be relocated in order to accommodate the proposed improvements to the Plant, maintain public safety and ensure site security.
 As part of this process, Carl Road will be closed to public access west of Borregas Avenue and recreationists would instead access the Bay Trail and other neighboring trails using an enhanced access point along Caribbean Drive at the West Channel.

-- Oxidation pond area
+- Oxidation Pond System